johannes-jansson/projects/_posts/2020-08-27-how-i-read-non-fiction-and-remember-everything.markdown

 ![PDF summary](https://i.imgur.com/homERXa.png)

 This is a somewhat time-consuming process, but it's 100 % worth it.
-It is also many times faster to do it this way than to do it parallel to the reading, or to do it with a physically highlighted book.
+It is also a lot faster to do it this way than to do it parallel to the reading, or to do it with a physically highlighted book.
 Not only does it give me a searchable summary to reference in the future that's with me in the cloud wherever I go.
 I also find that it helps me internalize and remember the contents a whole lot more.
 This might be because of [the spacing effect](https://en.wikipedia.org/wiki/Spacing_effect), which states that studying the same material again at a later point helps recollection.